 - Inadequate mouth opening because of temporomandibular joint dysfunction.

-- Neck injury: For cervical spine injury nasal intubation is preferred over oral.
+- Neck injury: For cervical spine injury intubation through nose is preferred over oral.

 - For awake intubation, nasal intubation is preferred over oral intubation.